Yet Another Representation of Binary Decision Trees: A Mathematical Demonstration: Application

 Above schemes of extension focus on the column space of bitvector matrices and preserve the logical interpretation of bitvector matrix.

 Now we extend the bitvector matrices to all 0-1 matrices.
 We obtain the following generalized decision trees:

-where the matrix $B$ is a Boolean/logical matrix, i.e., its element is $0$ or $1$; other notations have the same meaning as in \eqref{tree}.
-In another word, the columns of the matrix $B$ do not obey the four rules\ref{four rules}.
+where the matrix $\mathrm{B}$ is a Boolean/logical matrix, i.e., its element is $0$ or $1$; other notations have the same meaning as in \eqref{tree}.
 This extension makes some sense.
-For example, if $B$ is the matrix full of ones, the formula \eqref{GT} is a constant function $T(x)=v[1]=v[2]=\cdots=v[L]$.
-However, there is no equivalent logical `AND' operation of the columns of the matrix $B$ in above example.
+For example, if $\mathrm{B}$ is the matrix full of ones, the formula \eqref{GT} is a constant function $T(\mathbf{x})=v[1]=v[2]=\cdots=v[L]$.
+However, there is no equivalent logical `AND' operation of the columns of the matrix $\mathrm{B}$ in above example.

-The above representation is the minimal extension of decision trees, where it is just to set the bitvector matrix $B$ free from the four rules\ref{four rules}.
 If the bitvector is extended to real vector space, the vanilla decision tree\eqref{tree} is sparse in the new representation.
 If we still keep the bitvector in Boolean space, the classical decision tree is not too rare in our new representation.
 This extension includes the decision tree.
 In another word, our new representation is the super set of decision tree.

-In \eqref{GT}, the most general form of $B$ is the one whose each element takes the real number as its domain.
-We call the formula\eqref{tree} `decision machine' if $B$ is real because most of them cannot be interpreted in the tree-traversal way as the classical original decision trees.
+In \eqref{GT}, the most general form of $\mathrm{B}$ is the one whose each element takes the real number as its domain.
+We call the formula\eqref{tree} `decision machine' if $\mathrm{B}$ is real because most of them cannot be interpreted in the tree-traversal way as the classical original decision trees.
 We turn to the row space of the bitvector matrix.
-Each element of the result $Bh$ is the inner product of the row vector of $B$ such as $b$ and the vector $h$, which measures the similarity of the vector $b$ and $h$ in some sense.
-Thus the result $Bh$ can be interpreted as combination of multiple models, where the largest one is selected to determine the output.
+Each element of the result $\mathrm{B}\mathbf{b}$ is the inner product of the row vector of $\mathrm{B}$ such as $\mathrm{B}$ and the vector $\mathbf{h}$, which measures the similarity of the vector $\mathrm{B}$ and $\mathbf{h}$ in some sense.
+Thus the result $\mathrm{B}\mathbf{b}$ can be interpreted as combination of multiple models, where the largest one is selected to determine the output.
 And in this case the activation function can extend to negative part of real number.
 It is less logical, more numerical and closer to neural network.

 Let us apply this interpretation to the vanilla decision tree.
 The input sample follow a path from the root to the terminal/leaf node, which we call it decision path to the leaf node. \begin{theorem} Each decision path is equivalent to a sequence of test in decision tree. \end{theorem} We call the above theorem \emph{zeroth law of decision trees}.
 For example, if a sample arrives at the leaf node $v_3$ in \ref{Fig.main1}, it must traverse the first, the second, the fourth and the fifth non-terminal nodes and it must pass the first and the second tests and fail the fourth and the fifth tests.
 Additionally, it does not take the third test.
 For the leaf node $v_3$, it is not necessary to know the results of the third test.
 The third row of the corresponding bitvector matrix of \ref{Fig.main1} cannot reveal all the above information.
 There are 3 types of signal for the terminal/leaf nodes as below \begin{enumerate} \item $-1$ to represent the passed tests; \item $+1$ to represent the failed tests; \item $0$ to represent the absent tests. \end{enumerate} For example, it is better to use $(-1, -1, 0, +1, +1)$ to represent the leaf node $v_3$ in \ref{Fig.main1}.
 And in this case, we can apply the sign function as an alternative to the unit step function.
 And the decision tree \ref{Fig.main1} can be reorganized as following